-Liquidwood is a new generation of biopolymers invented at the Franhofer Institute for Chemical Technology ICT.
+Liquidwood is a new generation of biopolymers invented at the Fraunhofer Institute for Chemical Technology ICT.
 High-quality thermoplastic engineered materials for applications that demand from basic to high technological standards, combining the positive properties of renewable resources and natural wood with the processing capabilities of common thermoplastics.

 Consisting of what constitutes natural wood (lignin and cellulose) it has similar mechanical and thermal properties as natural, grown wood.
 Lignin and wood fibers are among the main raw materials of Liquidwood.
 Lignin is a byproduct of the papermaking industry of which about 50 million tonnes are produced in various pulping processes worldwide every year.

 By mixing specific types of lignin with natural fibers from wood, flax, hemp, sisal or other fibrous plants together with natural additives, novel materials are produced which can be processed even at higher temperatures and injected or extruded on conventional plastics processing machines in the same way as petrochemical thermoplastic materials.